In 2016, while on maternity leave with her second son, Jo-andra Cloete decided to start farming broilers to boost her income.

 “I’m now mentoring more than 100 farmers, and supplying the market with 8 000 to 12 000 day-old chicks a week, and 4 000 to 6 000 broilers over a six-week cycle,” she says.

-She now uses Facebook to market her business and in June this year launched a website that enables clients to order birds and poultry products online.
+She now uses Facebook to market her business and in June 2020 launched a website that enables clients to order birds and poultry products online.
 She cautions, however, that Google is not always ideal for farmers wanting to learn about broiler production.

 “Farmers should rather seek advice from people with actual production experience under similar climatic and production conditions.”

 One of Cloete’s greatest challenges is that she rents the land on which she farms.